ferizoozoo/chat/README.md

 - [x] add user by showing a modal requiring a username at the beginning
 - [x] add a logout button
 - [x] add websocket for real-time messaging
-- [ ] add a button for showing online users to select in order to create a room
+- [x] add a button for showing online users to select in order to create a room
+- [ ] map the users id in database with their corresponding socket id (maybe using a cache or a simple object to store them)
 - [ ] show only users rooms on the left pane
 - [ ] add cache to improve speed